fjclark/bss_multiple_distance_restraints_example/README.md

 - Edit the SLURM options in the  `slurm_run.sh` and `slurm_analysis.sh` scripts to match your cluster.
 - Replace the `SYSTEM.rst7` and `SYSTEM.prm7` files in the input directory with your own equilibrated input files.
-Add a trajectory (of the fully interacting complex) file called "traj.dcd" to allow the restraint to be selected.
+Add a trajectory (of the fully interacting complex) file called "traj.dcd" to allow the restraint to be selected. **Ensure that your ligand is named LIG**.

 ## Running the Calculation